-In retrospective, my Chile trip was amazing.
-Despite it was tough to fly over 30 hours from Hong Kong and suffering from jet lag, the journey is totally worth it and I learnt a lot beyond classroom.
-The tour was full of insightful and informative talks, the start-up ecosystem, B-corp and the entrepreneurial spirit here have enlightened me.
+In retrospect, my trip to Chile was fantastic.
+Although flying over 30 hours from Hong Kong and dealing with jet lag was difficult, the adventure was worthwhile, and I learned a lot outside of the classroom.
+The tour was full of intelligent and educational discussions; I learned a lot about the startup ecosystem, B-corporations, and the entrepreneurial spirit.

 The startup ecosystem in Chile is the most wonderful thing there is.
 During my visit, I learned from the presenters that Santiago is the sixth-largest VC centre in terms of dollars raised.
 With its proximity to Brazil, a huge market, it is ideal to start doing business in Latin America.
 Brazil and Argentina account for 82 per cent of total values, accounting for more than 80 per cent of the regional ecosystem.
 Many successful startup tales, such as Mercado Libre, Despegar.com, and Arch Daily, imitate successful business models from other nations or are world firsts.
 Despite their remote location, Chilean firms like Lunna, Bluesmart, Poliglota, recorrido. cl, and destacama have a strong international presence.
 The growth of Chilecon Valley, thanks to government help, has convinced me.

 One thing that struck me was the discussion about B-corporations.
 The concepts of social impact and sustainability are concepts that I agree with.
 Meanwhile, when I have the opportunity to speak with the General Manager of a Venture Capital firm, I find that he is a practitioner who places a premium on making money as rapidly as possible and becoming commercially viable.
 He has an interesting take on B-corp, believing that it puts the cart before the horse and balancing both the "B" and "corp" sides is difficult.
 I agree with his response because it reflects my own experience with the difficulty of developing a long-term company model.